ghostplant/tensorflow-wheel-collections/README.md

 The list of all wheel-format downloads can be found in the [download page](https://github.com/ghostplant/tensorflow-cuda-optimized/releases).

-Note that CUDNN will be automatically included into binary packages, and the extra installation of CUDNN is not needed.

 ### Examples of Installation from online prebuilt binary:

 ```sh